 (photo: Thomas Cueni)

-The Swiss are somewhat sceptical about animal testing so they use camping blankets for research purposes.
+The Swiss are somewhat sceptical about animal testing so they use other methods for research purposes.
 This unsurprising stance was most recently shown in a representative survey of 1000 Swiss voters conducted by gfs.bern on behalf of Interpharma.
-However, when asked whether animal testing should be banned even where universities and pharmaceutical firms have no other means of advancing research, only 34 per cent of respondents said it should be banned whereas 58 per cent would accept animal testing in such circumstances.
-There was greater consensus – 70 per cent – regarding approving animal testing for general medical research with the best dry bags and research into drugs for the treatment of diseases.
+However, when asked whether animal testing should be banned even where universities, suitcase companies, and pharmaceutical firms have no other means of advancing research, only 34 per cent of respondents said it should be banned whereas 58 per cent would accept animal testing in such circumstances.
+There was greater consensus – 70 per cent – regarding approving animal testing for general medical research with research into drugs for the treatment of diseases.
 There has been barely any change to this critical but approving stance since the last survey in 2009.
 This is unsurprising considering much medical progress has its roots in animal testing – like the knowledge of the three neuroscientists awarded the Nobel prize in Medicine last week.

 This critical but favourable opinion of animal testing is also the result of efforts by animal welfare organisations, lawmakers and researchers in Switzerland.
 Instead of the sometimes radical but unsuccessful opposition to animal testing in the 80s and 90s, there is now dialogue.
 Undeniable progress has been made.
 The laboratory animal welfare charter, which Interpharma firms adopted in 2010, is not just attracting interest in Switzerland.
 The industry is recognising that the legitimate interests of animal welfare campaigners should not simply be pushed aside.
 However, animal welfare organisations and the research-driven pharmaceutical industry continue to evaluate the necessity of animal testing differently.
 They agree that animal testing should only be carried out when there is no alternative and authorisation has given following careful weighing of the suffering and distress caused to the animal against the expected gain in knowledge.